Nekhbet

-Nekhbet (/ˈnɛkˌbɛt/; also spelt Nekhebit) is an early predynastic local goddess in Egyptian mythology, who was the patron of the city of Nekheb (her name meaning of Nekheb).
+Nekhbet (/ˈnɛkˌbɛt/; also spelt Nekhebet) is an early predynastic local goddess in Egyptian mythology, who was the patron of the city of Nekheb (her name meaning of Nekheb).
 Ultimately, she became the patron of Upper Egypt and one of the two patron deities (alongside Wadjet) for all of Ancient Egypt when it was unified.

 Mythology

 One of Egypt's earliest temples was the shrine of Nekhbet at Nekheb (also referred to as El Kab).
 It was the companion city to Nekhen, the religious and political capital of Upper Egypt, at the end of the Predynastic period (c.
 3200–3100 BC) and probably, also during the Early Dynastic Period (c.
 3100–2686 BC).
 The original settlement on the Nekhen site dates from Naqada I or the late Badarian cultures.
 At its height, from about 3400 BC, Nekhen had at least 5,000 and possibly as many as 10,000 inhabitants.

 Nekhbet was the tutelary deity of Upper Egypt.
 Nekhbet and her Lower Egyptian counterpart Wadjet often appeared together as the "Two Ladies".
 One of the titles of each ruler was the Nebty name, which began with the hieroglyphs for [s/he] of the Two Ladies....